dzerkes/GAIN---Deep-Learning-Project/README.md

 3) GAIN-Pneumonia

-      - data_pneumonia : Chest X-ray (Pneumonia) Dataset after being resized in 128x128 and grayscaled.
+      - pneumonia_preprocessing.ipynb : Chest X-ray (Pneumonia) preprocessing.
+Because dataset is too large in this notebook we   provide download links and preprocessing code as in our research.

       - images_pneumonia: contains the output images.
 Both noisy and imputed images from all type of architectures and missing rate 0.2 and 0.5.